Why Hire Veterans?

 PUBLIC RELATIONS BENEFITS.

 Many companies want to be perceived as military-friendly employers, whether or not they plan on implementing a solid veteran hiring program.
 One employer noted in a study on veteran hiring by the Center for a New American Security said, “We think it’s good to associate our brand with the military brand, which is our country’s most trusted institution.
 It’s good for our brand’s reputation.”

 LAST, NOT FIRST.

-We have left for last the reason that is most often cited in commentary on military-to-civilian recruitment: Hire veterans as a way of giving them a helping hand to repay them for their service and sacrifice.
+We have left for last one of the most often cited reasons in commentary on military-to-civilian recruitment: Hire veterans as a way of giving them a helping hand to repay them for their service and sacrifice.
 One HR director put it this way: “We are an American company, and hiring veterans is the right thing to do.”

 A great sentiment, but the real reason you should hire veterans is simply because they make great employees.
 Hiring Veterans may just be the best thing you can do to help your company grow and advance in today’s marketplace.